leomadori/GamesHub/README.md

 `streamlit run Home.py`

-you will be redirected to your preferred browser to the homepage!
+You will be redirected to your preferred browser to the homepage!

 ## 2.1 King's Cup